rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 This file should test the `MainScreen` components existence and behaviour:

 - Rendering component `MainScreen`
-- Rendering component `button-to-another-screen`
+- Rendering component `button-to-secondary-screen`
-- Pressing component `button-to-another-screen` and redirecting to `AnotherScreen`
+- Pressing component `button-to-secondary-screen` and redirecting to `SecondaryScreen`
 - Rendering component `alert-button`
 - Pressing component `alert-button` and showing an alert